 This is an easy, no-frills and no-spoilage approach to food on your face.

-Guess what else?
-The winner of the drawing from the Gallery of Crunchy Betties is going to get a souped-up, super-powered version of this scrub, complete with neem powder (GREAT for any skin type), dried honey powder (see bottom) and MUCH more!
+winner of the drawing from the Gallery of Crunchy Betties is going to get a souped-up, super-powered version of this scrub, complete with neem powder (GREAT for any skin type), dried honey powder (see bottom) and MUCH more!
 That’s just one of the fun things that will be included in the giveaway package.
 You might notice that August is running out of steam here, and the deadline is soon to pass.

-If you haven’t sent me pictures of food on your face yet, GET TO IT QUICK!
+GET TO IT QUICK!
 Remember, you don’t HAVE to blog it – just send me a pic to be entered in the drawing.
 If you DO blog it, let me know, because the first 10 (and we’re only at 7, ahem) still get something special soon.

 First the basic recipe, which any skin type can use, or you can tailor it even more specifically to your needs, which we’ll touch on at the end.